2 Days Lisbon Itinerary: What to Do, See and More

 To make things easier, I recommend purchasing a 48-hour pass instead.
 This way, you can use the same pass on the second day if you don’t have enough time to see everything in just one day.

 As I stayed in the perfect area, the bus station for the hop-on-hop-off bus was very close to my hostel.
 So I bought a 48-hour pass and could use it for 2 days.
-One day was definitely not enough to see everything.
+One day was not enough to see everything.

 You can buy the tour pass online or inside the kiosk (depending on the location).
 I suggest buying online as there might be long lines and no tickets available for a specific time.
 Also, don’t forget your headset, as the headset you will get on the bus might not work, and you will be so disappointed that you can’t hear what the tour guide is saying.